What is sexual harassment

 Sexual harassment

-The person doing the harassment could be a manager, co-worker, a volunteer or even a non-employee like a client, contractor or supplier.
+The person doing the harassment could be the employer (such as a manager), or the employer’s representative, co-worker, a volunteer or even a non-employee like a client, contractor, or supplier.
 This happens when this person either:

 • promise of better treatment in their employment, or